Research Programs

 Developing early detection, prevention, and treatment of kidney disease and its complications.

-In 2003, a task force comprised of leadership from UW Medicine Northwest Kidney Centers and the community pioneered the concept of a research institute dedicated solely to kidney disease.
-The Kidney Research Institute opened its doors in 2008, proud to build on 50 years of kidney research history in Seattle.
-Dr. Jonathan Himmelfarb was recruited as the founding Director, and Dr. Ian de Boer assumed the role in 2022.
+In 2003, a task force consisting of leadership from UW Medicine, the Northwest Kidney Centers, and the community pioneered the concept of a research institute dedicated solely to kidney disease.
+The Kidney Research Institute (KRI) opened its doors in 2008, proud to build on 50 years of kidney research history in Seattle.
+The institute recruited Dr. Jonathan Himmelfarb as its founding director, and in 2022, appointed Dr. Ian de Boer to the position.

 Ian de Boer, MD